burcukaptikacti/code-examples/java-code-examples/README.md

 ##### JIT
 * The JIT compiler comes in two flavors : client and server.
 The primary difference between the two compilers is their aggressiveness in compiling code.
 The client compiler begins compiling sooner than the server compiler does.
 This means that during the beginning of code execution, the client compiler will be faster, because it will have compiled correspondingly more code than the server compiler.
 The engineering trade-off here is the knowledge the server compiler gains while it waits: that knowledge allows the server compiler to make better optimizations in the compiled code.
 Ultimately, code produced by the server compiler will be faster than that produced by the client compiler.The obvious question here is why there needs to be a choice at all: couldn’t the JVM start with the client compiler, and then use the server compiler as code gets hotter?
 That technique is known as tiered compilation.
 With tiered compilation, code is first compiled by the client compiler; as it becomes hot, it is recompiled by the server compiler.

+##### GARBAGE COLLECTORS:
+* **Throughput Collector: **  The throughput collector has two basic operations: it collects the young generation, and it collects the old generation.

+* **CMS Collector: ** CMS has three basic operations: CMS collects the young generation (stopping all application threads), CMS runs a concurrent cycle to clean data out of the old generation and If necessary, CMS performs a full GC.
+Concurrent mode failures and promotion failures in CMS are quite expensive; CMS should be tuned to avoid these as much as possible.